xuyongzhi/Scan-to-BIM/Structral_Detection.md

 * compare performace of feeding images of different resolution *
 # Items need to be further researched
-- num_points
-- point_strides
 - point_base_scale
-- image mean is too small
-- check if fp16 is used

 # Debug